 This morning we visit the historic gold-mining town of Naseby where you can have a go at curling, the ancient Scottish sport.
 Walk around the amazing white clay sluicings and Blue Lake at St Bathan’s.
 We head to Alexandra where there is the opportunity to visit the Central Stories Museum and walk up the famed ‘Alexandra Clock’ on the hillside overlooking the town.
 In Clyde browse the many art galleries and boutiques before settling into our accommodation in the Historic Precinct of Clyde.

 We head to Cromwell where you have the opportunity to visit Highlands Motorsport Park and partake in a range of adrenalin charged motoring experiences!
 Alternatively you may wish spend some time exploring the gold mining sluicings on a scenic walk and the Cromwell Historic Precinct.
 We then head through the Kawarau Gorge, visiting a few vineyards and cellar doors on our way to Arrowtown.
-Settle into our accommodation for the next two evenings.
+Explore the quaint village of Arrowtown before we head to Queenstown and the end of the tour.

 What’s included in the tour package?

-- 6 evening meals; 1 lunch; 6 continental breakfasts (indicated by B/L/D in the itinerary)
+- 4 evening meals; 4 continental breakfasts (indicated by B/L/D in the itinerary)

 - the services of a tour leader